 are generic goodness, empires are simply evil, and that's all that needs to be said.

 Anime and Manga

 - Star Wars: The Galactic Republic, which Palpatine turned into the Galactic Empire.
 (The trend continues in the Expanded Universe with the New Republic, then the Galactic Federation of Free Alliances...)
 Also, the separatists are officially the Confederacy of Independent Systems.

 - David Weber's Dahak series (Mutineers' Moon, The Armageddon Inheritance, Heirs of Empire) has the Fifth Imperium.
 And the Fourth Empire, and the Fourth Imperium, and the Third Imperium and... well, you get the picture.

-- Played straight in The History of the Galaxy series with the Confederacy of Suns (which doesn't actually include the Sun) and the Stellar Khalifate.
+- Played straight in The History of the Galaxy series with the Confederacy of Suns (which doesn't actually include the Sun) and the Stellar Caliphate.
 Averted with the Earth Alliance.

 - The Galactic Federation in the Sector General books, which strictly speaking isn't confined to a single galaxy.

-- Present among the more important entities in Isaac Asimov's Foundation series, including the eponymous Foundation, the Galactic Empire, and the Union of Worlds (founded by the Mule).
+- Present among the more important entities in Isaac Asimov's Foundation series, including the eponymous Foundation (eventually called the Foundation Federation), the Galactic Empirenote , and the Union of Worlds (founded by the Mule).
 Technically, the term "Foundation" is a remnant of the Encyclopedia Foundation, whose original perceived purpose is abandoned after the first few decades.
 And, of course, the Second Foundation.
 Averted with many of the smaller states that arise during and after the Empire's collapse, which are generally named after the old Imperial provinces and/or the capital worlds of the new states.